mpvnet-player/mpv.net/README.md

   script descriptions were improved.
 [Scripting Page](https://github.com/stax76/mpv.net/wiki/Scripting).
 - greatly improved README.md file and github startpage
 - About dialog added
+- the input editor shows only a closing message if actually a change was made

 ### 3.1 (2019-04-23)